The Way We Were: Original Soundtrack Recording: Promotion and reception

-Both the soundtrack and Streisand's The Way We Were were fronted by the commercial single release of the title song on September 27, 1973.
+Both the soundtrack and Streisand's studio album of the same name were fronted by the commercial single release of the title song on September 27, 1973.
 The single was a huge success after its release, topping the United States' Billboard Hot 100 and Canada's RPM Top Singles chart, while also reaching the top ten on the ARIA Charts in Australia.
-Since considered one of Streisand's signature songs, "The Way We Were" went platinum on August 19, 1997, by selling over 1,000,000 copies in the United States.

 Hamlisch and the Bergmans were widely praised for their work on the title track, winning the Academy Award for Best Original Song at the 46th Academy Awards, with Hamlisch also winning the Academy Award for Best Original Score for his work on the film's score (which is featured on the soundtrack).
 "The Way We Were" also won the Golden Globe Award for Best Original Song in 1974 and the Grammy Award for Song of the Year in 1975.

-Despite not providing the album a written review by one of its critics, AllMusic managed to rate it three out of five stars.
+The title song became a Streisand signature, and was certified platinum on August 19, 1997, selling over 1,000,000 copies in the United States.